CCLancaster/Sanity/README.md

 # Wireframes: The Design Template for Sanity
   * UX Feedack:
     * I had the great privelage to garner time from a User Experience Cohort student, Jen as well as the instructor Chad.
 Their guidence  has made my user story, flow and overall design so much better!
-While there is still more to learn, implement and leverage from their advice, I have provided below two versions of my wireframs, the before and after of sitting down to recieve their expertise.
+While there is still more to learn, implement and leverage from their advice, I have provided below the version of my wireframes that include notes I garnered after sitting down to recieve their expertise.

   ## sanity
 ![homepage](https://github.com/CCLancaster/sanity/blob/master/public/img/IMG_5737.HEIC)